 Flies, dripping grease and unidentifiable dirt found in food firms

-Food Safety Authority issued eight closure orders to restaurants and cafes in June
+Food Safety Authority issued eight closure orders to resturaunts and cafes in June

 Flies were found in food businesses by Food Safety Authority inspectors in June.
 Photograph: Getty